 Ever since the dawn of the Industrial Revolution, project managers have been figuring out how to get a lot of people to get a lot of stuff done in an organized way.

-The modern workweek with its five days and forty hours is probably a hangover from good ol’ Henry Ford and his uber-industrial Model-T factories.
+The modern workweek with its 5 days and 40 hours is probably a hangover from good ol’ Henry Ford and his uber-industrial Model-T factories.

-Without exploring all the facets of its history, it’s helpful to realize that the traditional 9 to 5 and the proverbial 40-hour workweek is simply a construct — a theoretical imposition created by people of long ago who worked in factories.
+Without exploring all the facets of its history, it’s helpful to realize that the traditional 9-to-5 with the proverbial 40-hour workweek is simply a construct—a theoretical imposition created by people who worked in factories long ago.

 It’s served us pretty well over the past century or so.